-How to Get the Best Church Wedding Photos on Your Wedding Day
+How to Get the Best Church Photos on Your Wedding Day

 Dimly lit interiors and rules around photographing in churches and places of worship often make them more challenging to photograph than outdoor locations.

 If you’re planning on a traditional church wedding, here are a few things you need to ask about and know to get the best wedding photos.

 When interviewing your church, ask about timing and accessibility.
 Find out what events take place before and after your ceremony to determine your arrival/departure and time for family photos.

 Can you obtain early access and finish getting read and/or change there?
 How much time is available after the ceremony before the next group arrives?

 Get a clear understanding of any additional events and restrictions those events place on your day.

 This also includes the lighting schedule (some churches turn off lights immediately after the ceremony to conserve energy costs) and the sprinkler/watering timing to ensure your guests stay dry during any outdoor formals.

 Many churches consider specific areas off-limits to photographers.
 Often, these involve sacred areas or spaces reserved for the officiant.
 In extreme cases, church weddings may relegate photographers to shoot from an area in the back, rather than roaming freely in the aisles.

 You may need to adjust your expectations accordingly for photos.
-For example, if the service requires you to look forward and your photographer’s restrictions mean no access ahead of you, he or she may only capture your side view or even the back of your head.
+For example, if the service requires you to look forward and your photographer’s restrictions mean no access ahead of you, they may only capture your side view or even the back of your head.